Postdoctoral researcher

 Before my PhD, I worked in the Network Dynamics (Timme) group at the Max Planck Institute for Dynamics and Self-Organisation in Göttingen, after and during my master’s on Computational Neuroscience at the University of Göttingen.
 During my stay there, I developed a method for identifying synaptic interactions from spike trains by proposing a mapping of the spiking activity to high-dimensional event spaces that effectively reveal the underlying neuronal interactions (Casadiego*, Maoutsa*, Timme; PRL; 2018), and further studied phase transitions of autonomous intersections.

 I made a short stint of ~1 year (July 2023 - Sept.
-2024) at the Computation in Neural Circuits (Georgieva) lab within the School of Life Sciences at Technical University of Munich working on topics relating structure and function of neural circuits.
-During that time I worked on identifying potential circuit mechanisms and design constraints that explain the differential representation of familiar and novel stimuli in layer 2/3 mouse V1, and (co-)supervised three Master’s students working on:
+2024) at the Computation in Neural Circuits lab within the School of Life Sciences at Technical University of Munich working on topics relating structure and function of neural circuits.
+During that time I worked on identifying potential circuit mechanisms and design constraints that explain the differential representation of familiar and novel stimuli in layer 2/3 mouse V1 [see more], and (co-)supervised three Master’s students working on:

 ( For more details see mentoring and projects )

-If you want to know more about my recent work please go here.
+To get to know more about my recent workgo here